luispedro/gitpointer/docs/sources/strategy.rst

 laptop, with the inner loop running in Python (but using our optimised graph representation in C++), it takes 106s to perform 10 million steps.

+For recommending possible users or repositories, github suggest performs a series of small (10 step) random walks starting at the user of interest.
+Those nodes with a higher than expected visitation rate are recommended.

+This straightforward approach was fragile to nodes which had a very small stationary probability (and which could therefore easily be over-represented in the random walks starting from the node of interest, even if they are not very relevant).
+Therefore, we introduce a correction such that a node with less than 4 incoming connections is weighted down.